PeterAnalyst/METAVERSE-MODEL/README.md

 ## Conclusion

-It is still possible to improve this model, but I'd say this is the best you could get using Regression
+It is still possible to improve this model as there are possible better approach to predicting model of higher accuracy, But i very much believe this one(model) stands head and shoulder with any other predicted model